-Sick Leave benefits are provided to eligible employees for the purpose of providing protection against financial loss in the event of an employee's illness or injury.
-Sick leave time may also be used in the event of an illness or injury in the employee's immediate family, defined as an employee's spouse, child, parent, domestic partner or person in legal custody of the employee and permanently residing in the employee's household.
-The Agency reserves the right to request verification of the need for sick leave.
+Sick Leave benefits are provided to eligible employees for the purpose of providing protection against financial loss in the event of an employee's illness or injury, the illness or injury in the employee's immediate family, or the need for safe leave due domestic violence of family offenses.
+Additional information about the agency's Paid Sick Leave policy can be located on the Human Resources Page of the Intranet.